YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 When possible, ydb_env_set provides reasonable defaults for any of the following that are not set:

-- **ydb_dir** (not used by YottaDB directly) – part of a default YottaDB environment set by ydb_env_set. ydb_env_set uses this to create a default directory structure underneath, and sets other environment variables relative to $ydb_dir and assuming a default directory structure underneath.
+- **gtmdir** (not used by YottaDB directly) – part of a default YottaDB environment set by ydb_env_set. ydb_env_set uses this to create a default directory structure underneath, and sets other environment variables relative to $gtmdir and assuming a default directory structure underneath.

-- **ydb_gbldir** - points to the global directory.
+- **gtmgbldir** - points to the global directory.

-- **ydb_icu_version** - this is meaningful only when $gtm_chset is "UTF-8".
+- **gtm_icu_version** - this is meaningful only when $gtm_chset is "UTF-8".
 YottaDB requires libicu version 3.6 or higher.
-If libicu has been compiled with symbol renaming enabled (as is the case with Ubuntu Linux), YottaDB requires ydb_icu_version to be explicitly set (see the release notes for your YottaDB release).
+If libicu has been compiled with symbol renaming enabled (as is the case with Ubuntu Linux), YottaDB requires gtm_icu_version to be explicitly set (see the release notes for your YottaDB release).
 Note that ICU changed its version numbering system so that the version after 4.8 was 49.
-As YottaDB retains the old numbering scheme, for ICU versions after 4.8, please set ydb_icu_version using the old scheme, e.g., if your Linux system has ICU version 52, set ydb_icu_version to 5.2.
+As YottaDB retains the old numbering scheme, for ICU versions after 4.8, please set gtm_icu_version using the old scheme, e.g., if your Linux system has ICU version 52, set gtm_icu_version to 5.2.

-- **ydb_log** - this is where the gtmsecshr process creates log files and all processes that use an installation of YottaDB (from one directory) should have the same value of this environment variable.
+- **gtm_log** - this is where the gtmsecshr process creates log files and all processes that use an installation of YottaDB (from one directory) should have the same value of this environment variable.
 In conformance with the `Filesystem Hierarchy Standard <http://www.pathname.com/fhs/>`_ /var/log/yottadb/$ydb_rel is suggested (unless the same version of YottaDB is installed in multiple directories).

-- **ydb_principal_editing** - determines whether the previous input to a Read command can be recalled and edited before ENTER is pressed to submit it.
+- **gtm_principal_editing** - determines whether the previous input to a Read command can be recalled and edited before ENTER is pressed to submit it.
 Note: direct mode commands have a more extensive capability in this regard, independent of the value of this environment variable.

 - **gtm_prompt** - if set, this is the YottaDB direct mode prompt.
 If not set, the direct mode prompt is "YDB>".
 If you routinely work in different environments, you can use this to remind yourself which environment you are in, e.g., "DEV>" for development, "TEST>" for testing and "PROD>" for production.

-- **ydb_repl_instance** - specifies the path to the replication instance file when database replication is in use.
+- **gtm_repl_instance** - specifies the path to the replication instance file when database replication is in use.
 We suggest putting this file in the same directory as your global directory.

 - **gtm_retention** (not used by YottaDB directly) – used by the ydb script to delete old journal files and old temporary files it creates.

-- **ydb_routines** - routine search path.
+- **gtmroutines** - routine search path.

-- **ydb_tmp** - socket files used for communication between gtmsecshr and YottaDB processes go here.
+- **gtm_tmp** - socket files used for communication between gtmsecshr and YottaDB processes go here.
 All processes that use an installation of YottaDB should have the same value of this environment variable.
 We suggest /tmp/yottadb/$ydb_rel or /var/tmp/yottadb/$ydb_rel depending on your operating system and your local standards.

 - **ydb_rel** (not used by YottaDB directly) – part of a default YottaDB environment set by ydb_env_set.